 centres-of-excellence-cancer-specialist-centre-salivary-glands-thyroid-cancer-beacon-hospital-malaysia

-INTRODUCTION OF SALIVARY GLANDS & THYROID CANCER
+WHAT IS SALIVARY GLANDS & THYROID CANCER?

 Salivary gland cancer & thyroid cancer are often grouped together as head & neck cancers.
 However, both cancers are different and affect different areas of the body.